whitewater-guide/gorge/README.md

 If you want to develop on host machine, you'll need following libraries installed on it (they're installed in docker image, see Dockerfile for more info):

-- [libproj](https://proj.org/) shared library, to convert coordinate systems.
+- [libproj](https://proj.org/) library, to convert coordinate systems.
 Currently version 8.2.1 is required.
 It's built manually using `./build-proj.sh` script, because we want to build it without curl and tiff dependencies, which are problematic for static linking and are not needed anyway

 Also you'll need following go tools: